csgutierm/csgutierm/README.md

 20-08-2022: Successful Heroku deploy (full online Spring Boot MVC page with postgres database interaction)

 21-08-2022: Start of LWJGL 3 TCG (include previous database development)

+11-11-2022: Working fulltime in an Enterprise that offer CRM-BPM-Contact Center-Apps Web and Mobile.

+24-03-2023: Bootcamp ANDROID TRAINEE

 <!--
 **csgutierm/csgutierm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.